emon5369/Food-Delivery-System-frontend/README.md

 - **User Authentication:** Users can sign up, log in, and manage their account details.
 - **Browse Categories & Foods:** Customers can explore food items categorized into different sections.
 - **Order Placement:** Customers can place orders, view order details, and track their order status.
+- **Coatact Form:** A simple message/feedback form for sharing users feedbak.
 - **Admin Panel:** Admins can manage food categories, food items, orders, and delivery personnel.
-- **Real-Time Messaging:** A simple message system for communication between customers and admin.

 ## 🛠 Technologies Used